 Let’s face it, you’re surrounded by digital screens.
-What was once fantasized in sci-fi films is now a reality.
-From laptops to tablets to cell phones, our world has gone from analogue to digital in a matter of a handful of years.
-And while the convenience of having so much available at your fingertips has helped society excel in many areas, it has also caused an alarming amount of people to suffer from digital eye strain.
-Digital eye strain is a real-life medical condition immediately associated with exposure to artificial blue light, and according to a recent study 90% of the U.S. population is at risk of suffering from it.
-Symptoms include eye fatigue/tired eyes, eye strain, headaches, irritated eyes, itching/burning eyes, blurry vision, and general fatigue.
-As well, long-term exposure to blue light has been linked to cataracts, depression, macular degeneration, and other diseases.
+The science fiction of the past is now reality.
+From laptops to tablets to cell phones, our world has gone from analogue to digital very quickly.
+Modern technology undoubtedly helps society in numerous ways.
+That same technology, however, also brings negative consequences.
+A shocking number of people suffer from digital eye strain, a medical condition associated with exposure to artificial blue light.
+Per a recent study, 90% of the U.S. population risks suffering from it.
+Symptoms include fatigued, strained, irritated, or itching/burning eyes, headaches, blurry vision, and general fatigue.
+Furthermore, long-term exposure to blue light has been linked to cataracts, depression, macular degeneration, and other diseases.

 Computer Vision Syndrome, also referred to as Digital Eye Strain, describes a group of eye and vision-related problems that result from prolonged computer, tablet, e-reader and cell phone use.
 Many individuals experience eye discomfort and vision problems when viewing digital screens for extended periods.
 The level of discomfort appears to increase with the amount of digital screen use.
 Symptoms associated with Computer Vision Syndrome (CVS) or Digital Eye Strain are eyestrain, headaches, blurred vision, dry eyes, and neck and shoulder pain.